Table of Contents

 Flexischooling in Wales

 Code B is to be used where a pupil is Educated off-site (not dual registration) and is engaged in approved educational activity.
-This covers the situation where a headteacher has agreed a flexischooling arrangement with the parent of a home-educated child.
+In Wales this could cover the situation where a headteacher has agreed a flexischooling arrangement with the parent of a home-educated child.